Associate Professor. (Ph.D., University of Chicago)

 Spring 2024: Statistics for Social Sciences, Honors College course: Inherit the Winds: Environmental, Cultural, and Technological Challenges and Opportunities posed by Offshore Wind Energy in New Jersey

-Summer 2024: Environmental Psychology; Cultural Psychology of Food
+Summer 2024: Cultural Psychology of Food

 Fall 2024: Graduate Statistics; Cognition, Neuroscience, and Cinema